 Forklift operating in the sun for su

-If you’re going to be working out the summer on a forklift, it is essential that you get ready for the warmth and knowingly take the actions required to create certain that you are hydrated, nourished, and maintained cool.
+If you’re going to working in dangerous heat outdoors in the summer.
+When forklift operating, it is essential that you get ready for the heat and knowingly take the actions required to create certain that you are hydrated, nourished, and maintained cool.

-A number of those most at risk offices are:
+A number of jobs at risk for hazards are:

 - Iron and steel foundries